 Recommendation: Automate the purchase-to-pay process to save costs and cut errors.

-The effectiveness of this approach is proven by three mini-case studies.
+The effectiveness of this approach is proven by the three mini-case studies included.

 Numbered List + Problem/Solution

 Try this mashup when you want to provide a lighter take on how to solve an industry problem.
 This flavor is like a mix of strawberry and chocolate ice cream.

 This sample lists three industry challenges, using the structure of a problem/ solution white paper.

 Every existing approach (hard copies, couriers, faxes, e-mail, CDs, flash drives) is dismissed in turn; this is a sign of a problem/solution white paper.

 Sample used with permission of Aconex.